 Of course!
-Even for girls it’s super safe to travel around Japan.
-It’s one of the safest countries!
+Even for girls it’s reportedly super safe to travel around Japan.
+In fact, it’s one of the safest countries around the world!

-Where can I find people that dress up as anime characters?
+16. Where can I find people that dress up as anime characters (a.k.a. cosplay)?

 You can find cosplayers at almost any anime event in Japan.
 For example, you can find a lot of cosplayers on Otome Road.
 Though unlike events overseas, you’ll often have to find a cosplay area.

-You can check out Mipon’s events to see a list of upcoming anime events in Japan.
+You can check out Mipon’s other article to see a list of upcoming anime events in Japan.

-As for Hunter X Hunter, there isn’t any attraction.
+As for Hunter X Hunter though, there isn’t any attraction as of right now.

 I think the best themed café comes down to the thing you like the most.
-Like if you don’t like Square Enix you won’t like the Artnia Café as much as someone who does.
+If you don’t like Square Enix you won’t like the Artnia Café as much as someone who does.

 But again, it depends on which anime you like.

-I’m a vegetarian and I can tell you that Japan is not vegan or vegetarian-friendly.
+I’m a vegetarian and I can tell you that Japan is not vegan or vegetarian-friendly, unfortunately.
 There are some anime restaurants or cafés that have one or two meals for vegetarians but it’s definitely not for vegans.

 You can find some cool keychains starting from 5 USD and figures from 10 USD.
-Like everything, it depends on the quality of the product.
+Like everything else, it depends on the quality of the product.

-In my experience, Nakano Broadway has been the place where I found the highest variety.
+In my experience, Nakano Broadway has been the place where I found the highest variety of inexpensive goods.

 It depends on you and your budget.
 For me, the first day that I walked around Akihabara I went crazy and I spent around 600 USD.
 So keep your spending habits in mind and look through all the merch before purchasing.

-The best thing to buy as an Otaku in Japan?
+24. What is the best thing to buy as an otaku in Japan?

-Depends on what you like, such as which anime or type of merch (figures, keychains, etc.) you like.
+It depends on what you like, such as which anime or type of merch (figures, keychains, etc.) you like.
 Personally, my favorite anime is Code Geass, so the first time that I came to Japan all I wanted was merch of Code Geass.
-I ended up buying a buy a big Lelouch.
-Also, I bought some Gundams and Dragon Ball figures.
+I ended up buying a large figure of Lelouch.
+I bought some Gundams and Dragon Ball figures too.

-Best place for older anime merch Tokyo / Kyoto / Osaka?
+25. What is the best place for older anime merch in Tokyo, Kyoto or Osaka?

-Nakano Broadway or any Mandarake store are great for older collectibles like laser discs, old posters, old figures, or anything forgotten by time and only remembered by you.
+Nakano Broadway or any Mandarake store are great for older collectibles like laser discs, old posters, old figures, or anything forgotten by time and only remembered by a few, like you!

-Also, for a normal visit, you can also find rare figures around Akihabara.
-If you’re in Tokyo during events, there’s plenty of event limited things to take back with you.
+Also, when you finally visit Japan, you can also find rare figures around Akihabara.
+If you’re in Tokyo during anime events, there’s plenty of event-limited things to take back with you.

 “There is so much on Netflix or in Amazon Prime that I desperately want to watch, but it has no English subs”